 Currently we offer exchange programmes with partner universities all over the world and a broad cooperation network with Italian and foreign businesses where you can carry out your compulsory internship of 150 hours.

-The agreement with Unternehmerverband Südtiro/Assoimprenditori Alto Adige for the financing, by the nine companies involved, of three-year scholarships to 10 students worth 10,000 euros each for those admitted with the highest scores.
+Agreement with Unternehmerverband Südtiro/Assoimprenditori Alto Adige for the financing, by the companies involved, of three-year scholarships to 10 students worth 10,000 euros each for those admitted with the highest scores.
 The companies involved in the academic year 2021-2022 are: adddam, Athesia Druck, Duka, GRUBER Logistics, Microtec, Oberalp Group.
 The companies involved in the academic year 2022-2023 are: Finstral, Holz Pichler and Würth.
 The list of companies involved in the 2023/24 academic year will be defined (depending on the availability of interested enterprises).

 Graduates of the Major in Mechanics work as freelance professionals or for companies in the mechanical, electromechanical or plant sectors, in automation, in production systems, energy conversion and related fields in energy companies, in most manufacturing industries, in services companies, for the government or the local authorities.